Editor's note: This story was original published in July 2022. We've updated with news of Roger Payne's death.

-The iconic album — produced by biologist Roger Payne and recorded with his then-wife, Katharine Payne, and engineer Frank Watlington — was a surprise hit, eventually becoming the most popular nature recording in history.
-The album energized the "Save the Whales" movement, which led to a 10-year moratorium on whaling worldwide, and pushed Congress to pass the Marine Mammal Protection Act.
+Biologist Roger Payne recorded the haunting whale songs with his then-wife, Katharine Payne, and engineer Frank Watlington, more than 50 years ago.
+The album became the most popular nature recording in history, energizing the "Save the Whales" movement and pushing Congress to pass the Marine Mammal Protection Act.

 This interview has been condensed and edited for clarity.